subscreasy/subscreasy-kotlin-client/docs/ServiceInstance.md

 ## Enum: status
 Name | Value
 ---- | -----
-status | NEW, ACTIVE, SUSPENDED, FINISHED, CANCELLED
+status | NEW, ACTIVE, SUSPENDED, FINISHED, CANCELLED, IN_TRIAL, PAYMENT_DUE

 <a name="TypeEnum"></a>